Pirate-Treasure-Haunts/proc-wolf/README.md

 [README.md]
-in the same folder as your .exe or on your GitHub page or anywhere you're sharing the tool.

 # 🐺 Proc-Wolf: Rogue Process & Service Removal Companion
 **Proc-Wolf** is a lightweight background daemon that watches for suspicious or unwanted processes and takes them out.
 But sometimes, you might need to go full ghostbuster mode when a stubborn service or malware leftover refuses to die.
 This guide walks you through both.